What is the PiCAT Test?

 The content and the question difficulty are the same on both the PiCAT and the ASVAB.

-The main difference is that the PiCAT is taken at home, in an applicant's own time, and there is no supervision.
+The main difference is that the PiCAT online exam is taken at home, in an applicant's own time, and there is no supervision.
+It can be said that PiCAT is a take-home ASVAB.

-The ASVAB is taken at either a MEPS or MET site, and takes about three hours.
-The ASVAB is proctored and supervised, and it can be completed on a computer or on paper.
+The ASVAB is taken at either a MEPS or MET site and takes about three hours.
+The ASVAB is proctored and supervised, and it can be completed on a computer or paper.

 The other significant difference is that the first four sections on both the PiCAT and the ASVAB form the Armed Forces Qualification Test (AFQT), and if you don't get enough marks on the PiCAT for these sections then the test will automatically finish, whereas on the ASVAB you will continue the test even if your scores are too low.